Chart Color Schemes

 Redhead is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Redhead, as per the latest Census data, 93.3% of dwellings were houses while 6.7% comprised semi-detached homes, apartments, and other types.
-This compares to Non-Metro NSW's figures of 82.4% houses and 17.6% other dwellings.
-Home ownership in Redhead stood at 57.2%, with mortgaged properties making up 29.4% and rented dwellings accounting for 13.4%.
-The median monthly mortgage repayment was $2,300, higher than Non-Metro NSW's average of $2,000.
-Weekly rent in Redhead was recorded at $420, compared to Non-Metro NSW's $370.
+In Redhead, as per the latest Census evaluation, 93.3% of dwellings were houses with the remaining 6.7% comprising semi-detached homes, apartments, and other types.
+Compared to Non-Metro NSW's dwelling structure of 82.4% houses and 17.6% other dwellings, Redhead had a higher proportion of houses.
+Home ownership in Redhead stood at 57.2%, with mortgaged properties at 29.4% and rented dwellings at 13.4%.
+The median monthly mortgage repayment was $2,300, exceeding Non-Metro NSW's average of $2,000.
+The median weekly rent in Redhead was $420, higher than Non-Metro NSW's figure of $370.
 Nationally, Redhead's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing